MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/deploy-vs.md

    :::image type="content" source="images/vs-deploy-confirmation-v4.png" alt-text="Deploy to cloud confirmation dialog":::

-   After the deploy process completes, you can see a pop-up with the confirmation that it has been successfully deployed.
+   After the deploy process completes, you can see a pop-up with the confirmation that it's successfully deployed.
 You can also check the status in the output window.

    :::image type="content" source="images/VS-deploy-popup-v4.png" alt-text="deploy to cloud popup":::